End–of-life rights are human rights

 When Bill C-7 was passed into law in 2021, it expanded MAID access for many people by removing barriers such as the “reasonably foreseeable” requirement as a condition of eligibility and introduced a waiver of final consent for those who risk losing capacity to consent prior to the MAID procedure.
 These changes were made possible after Dying With Dignity Canada (DWDC) helped tens of thousands of people across Canada made their wishes known to federal decision-makers.

-More recently, the Expert Panel on MAID and Mental Illness tabled their final report with recommendations to provide safeguards and protect access to end-of-life choice for people in Canada whose only medical condition is a mental illness — expanding access for those living with mental illness as soon as in March 2023.
+More recently, the Expert Panel on MAID and Mental Illness tabled their final report with recommendations to provide safeguards and protect access to end-of-life choice for people in Canada whose only medical condition is a mental illness.

-While the release of this report is welcome news, we need to keep the momentum going for other people in Canada experiencing eligibility or access barriers — we must push for the Parliamentary Review to be completed by this October, so that the right to a peaceful death is not delayed any further.
+While the release of this report is welcome news, we need to keep the momentum going for other people in Canada experiencing eligibility or access barriers — we must push for the Parliamentary Review to be completed without any further delays.

 Simply put: we cannot allow progress on assisted dying to stall — we must come together to demand that everyone’s end-of-life rights and choices be respected.